aboustayyef/InfraRead/AI-instructions.md

 ## Maintenance Notes
 - Keep this document updated at the end of each completed phase (append changelog segment rather than rewriting history).
 - When introducing breaking API changes, record deprecation timeline here first.
+- **📖 API Documentation:** Always update `API-REFERENCE.md` when adding new endpoints, changing request/response formats, or modifying authentication requirements.
+- **🧪 Developer Tools:** Keep `/api-tester` tool and `postman/infraread-phase1-api.postman_collection.json` updated with new endpoints for easy testing and integration.

 ---
 ## AI Approach